MmedaraU/study-notes/html-and-html5.md

 3. **Be practical**: Changes should have a practical purpose.
 The more demanding a change, the bigger the payoff needs to be.

 ## Common HTML Terms
-1. **Elements**: Elements are designators that define the structure and content of objects.
-They are identified by the use of less-than and greater-than angle brackets surrounding the element name.
+1. **Elements**: Elements consist of both the content and the tags surrounding the content.

 2. **Tags**: Tags comprise of the use of less-than and greater-than angle brackets surrounding an element.
 Tags mostly occur in pairs of opening and closing tags.